Luthey-Schulten-Lab/SummerSchool_2025/CME/commands.md

     ```bash
     sbatch mpirun.sh
     ```
+In the given bash file, you will launch 2 minutes simulation of 4 replicates.
 + Third: Check your job
     Check the status of your job. *PD* means waiting to run, *R* running.